-Hubble Space Telescope Captures Blue Supergiant Icarus: Most Distant Ordinary Star 9-Billion Light Years Away
+Hubble Space Telescope Captures Blue Supergiant Icarus: Most Distant Ordinary Star 9 Billion Light-Years Away

 Kelly and his team analyzed the images and discovered Icarus, a blue supergiant which is hotter, bigger, and possibly brighter than the sun.

 In normal circumstances, gravitational lensing can only magnify objects 50 times.
-However, Icarus has been magnified 2,000 times which leads the researchers to the conclusion that a star which is about the same size as the Sun passed between Icarus and the Hubble Space Telescope.
+However, Icarus has been magnified 2,000 times, which led the researchers to the conclusion that a star about the same size as the Sun passed between Icarus and the Hubble Space Telescope.
 This alignment magnified the background thousands of times, thus revealing the blue supergiant located nine billion light-years away.

-Alex Filippenko, a co-author of the study and an astronomy professor at UC Berkeley, explained just how powerful nature is in magnifying objects.
+Alex Filippenko, co-author of the study and an astronomy professor at UC Berkeley, explained just how powerful nature is at magnifying objects.

 “There are alignments like this all over the place as background stars or stars in lensing galaxies move around, offering the possibility of studying very distant stars dating from the early universe, just as we have been using gravitational lensing to study distant galaxies.
 For this type of research, nature has provided us with a larger telescope than we can possibly build!”